 Changing a role

-- To change a role select a user in the list shown below.
-This can be done at any level of the enterprise.
+- To change a role, select a user in any organization.

-- Next click the appropriate role from the drop down list.
+- Change the Role from the drop down list.
 The role change will take effect immediately.

-Enterprise Admin: This is the highest level of access a user can be assigned within FarmQA Controller, users at this level can complete any task within the system.
+Enterprise Administrator: This is the highest level of access a user can be assigned within FarmQA Controller.
+Users can complete any task within the system.
 This role should be assigned to the FarmQA product owner.

 Crop Scout: This role is for users that will only use FarmQA for crop scouting.
 Users can create and submit scouting reports, but have view only access to FarmQA Controller.